Introduction

 SmartREST example

-Cumulocity IoT provides the 510 static response template:
+Cumulocity provides the 510 static response template:

 - Device receives command via 510 static response template